dbadea-dn/linux/Documentation/admin-guide/sysctl/net.rst

 tcpdump filters, seccomp rules, etc, but not mentioned eBPF programs loaded through bpf(2).

-Values :
+Values:

-	0 - disable the JIT (default value)
+	- 0 - disable the JIT (default value)
-	1 - enable the JIT
+	- 1 - enable the JIT
-	2 - enable the JIT and ask the compiler to emit traces on kernel log.
+	- 2 - enable the JIT and ask the compiler to emit traces on kernel log.

 bpf_jit_harden
 --------------